mertyn/esoteric-git/README.md

 ## Todo
 - Make install/uninstall scripts for windows
+- Add option to comment out lines in `aliases.txt`
 - Add option to add aliases to the local git config only